Terms & Conditions

-Our commitment about watch repair completion times is to:
+Our commitment regarding watch repair completion times is to…

-- Be patient – please!
-We do sometimes go over estimated completion times when manufacturers don’t have the correct parts, the components we need are obsolete, or special-order parts from brands in Switzerland or the Far East have their own production delays.
+- Please try to be patient – we do sometimes go over estimated completion times when manufacturers don’t have the correct parts, the components we need are obsolete and have to be purpose made, or special-order parts from brands in Switzerland or the Far East have their own production delays.

-- Try to understand that in a specialist service business like ours, occasional delays are inevitable, unavoidable and almost always out of our direct control.
+- Please understand that in a specialist service business like ours, occasional delays are inevitable, unavoidable and almost always out of our direct control.

 At completion, we promise to without fail, telephone our customers to advise of collection.

 Do you carry out all watch servicing in-house?